What Is Psychoanalysis And How Can It Benefit Me?

 Is psychoanalysis used today?

-Yes, many psychologists will use psychoanalytic therapy to help struggling patients but are unsure of the cause.
-Counseling and clinical psychologists may use psychoanalytic approaches; meanwhile a sports psychologist not so much.
-It is meant to help them uncover the root causes of their unhappiness so that they can pursue healthier relationships, lives, and goals.
+Yes, many psychologists use psychoanalytic therapy to help struggling patients who are unsure of the cause of their issues.
+Counseling and clinical psychologists may use psychoanalytic approaches, whereas a sports psychologist might not.
+It is meant to help a psychologist uncover the root causes of a patient's unhappiness so that that patient can pursue healthier relationships, lives, and goals.
 The practice of psychodynamic psychotherapy has changed quite a bit since Freud’s time, as some of his ideas fell out of favor.
 According to the American Psychoanalytic Association, current psychoanalytic training and clinical psychology have shifted toward positive psychology rather than abnormal psychology: it focuses on finding patterns, resolving trauma, and encouraging the patient to process feelings, rather than simply identifying one’s “Oedipal complex.”
 The core psychoanalytic theories and techniques are still very effective, with evidence that psychoanalytic therapy has longer-lasting treatment effects than other therapies.

 - Previous Article